TimeTravelPenguin/FpsTimecodeConverter/README.md

 to convert it to a frame count.
 For the latter, you want to be as precise as possible, because if you input a framecount that isn't possible, it will round the calculation to the nearest frame.

-For example, at 60fps, the timecode will increment in values of 1/60, or 0.01667 (rounded to 5 d.p.).
+For example, at 60fps, the timecode will increment in values of 1/60 seconds, or 0.01667 seconds (rounded to 5 d.p.).
 So, between times 0.01667 and 0.03333, no valid 60fps time exists.
 In this case, if you do happen to enter a non-valid timecode, it will operate as normal, calculate the framecount, and round to the NEAREST integer.